 The VaR is calculated as the total loss that will not be exceeded at the 97.5 percentile confidence level or, alternatively stated, the losses could exceed the VaR in 25 out of 1,000 cases.
 Several risk factors are not captured in the model, including liquidity risk, operational risk, and legal risk.

-The following table sets forth the one-day VaR for substantially all of our positions as of March 31, 2017 and June 30, 2016 and for the three months ended March 31, 2017:
+The following table sets forth the one-day VaR for substantially all of our positions: